Tholimettu 2025 is a FLN Programme, check First step program details from here

 • Cluster FLN Nodal Officer needs to be well acquainted with the quality parameters and Learning Outcomes to be achieved and the status of the Complex vis-à-vis Mandal, District and State.
 He / She shall strive to improve the academic performance of all the students in the Complex and achieve the specified FLN program goals/indicators.

-• Cluster FLN Nodal Officer shall identify low performing schools and specific action plan has to be prepared and implemented for improvement of basic competencies and learning outcomes During the visits.
+• During the visits, the cluster FLN nodal officer shall identify low-performing schools, and a specific action plan must be prepared and implemented to improve basic competencies and learning outcomes.

 • The Cluster FLN Nodal Officer needs to observe Classroom Teaching Learning Process (TLP), students’ classroom participation and abilities; conduct random (spot) assessment for children for basic competencies in literacy & numeracy; cross check with records; review; provide academic support and record the same in the Academic Guidance Register (AGR).